-Refusal laws are already implemented in several states and are nothing more than a license to discriminate.
+Refusal laws and conscience protection acts are already implemented in several states and are nothing more than a license to discriminate in health care.
 Under the Trump-Pence administration’s refusal policies, health care workers in the U.S. and around the globe can deny patients services like birth control, abortion, sterilization, hormone therapy, and HPV vaccines.
 There are no protections for patients, not even in an emergency.

 Examples of religious refusal provisions include:

 A pharmacist could refuse to fill a prescription for birth control or antidepressants, or not administer a vaccine simply because of their own personal beliefs.

 A hospital administrator could cancel a woman’s life-saving treatment for cancer because it might harm her pregnancy.

 A transgender patient could be denied hormone therapy or emergency medical care, because their provider refuses to treat transgender people.

 Discrimination in Health Care